Rolisteam/DiceParser/HelpMe.md

 Reroll the die if its value fits the Validator and add the new value to the previous one.
 It does that only once.

-### Occurence
+### Occurrence

 ```
 10d10o
 ```

-Count and sort occurences of each value.
+Count and sort occurrences of each value.
 Result: `3x1,1x2,3x4,2x9,1x10 - [1,1,1,2,4,4,4,9,9,10]`

 ```
 10d10o2,7
 ```

-Count and sort occurence when they occur at least 2 times, the value is 7 or more.
+Count and sort occurrence when they occur at least 2 times, the value is 7 or more.
 Result: `2x8 - [1,2,3,5,6,7,8,8,9,10]`

 ```
 10d10o2[<6]
 ```

-Count and sort occurence when they occur at least 2 times, the value should respect the validator (here less than 6).
+Count and sort occurrence when they occur at least 2 times, the value should respect the validator (here less than 6).
 Result: `2x3,2x5 - [3,3,5,5,6,6,6,7,7,8]`